Analytical solution and Lie algebra of the relativistic Boltzmann equation: Boltzmann equation and reconstruction of the BKW solution

 For later convenience, we present here a frequently used parametrization of the cross section in our following discussion

-We will see that this separable form of the cross-section—depending on the Mandelstam variable $s$ and the scattering angle independently—plays a crucial role in analyzing the scaling behavior of the Boltzmann equation.
-In fact, our consideration extends beyond this specific form: any cross-section that respects a scale transformation of the form $\sigma \rightarrow \lambda^w \sigma$ (in the case of Eq.\eqref{25}, $w=2(l-1)$) under momentum rescaling $p^\mu\rightarrow \lambda p^\mu$ falls within the scope of our interest.
-A more comprehensive discussion of such scale-covariant cross-sections will be provided in the following sections.
-It is rather straightforward to see that this parametrization includes two widely encountered scattering interactions as special cases: when $g_l(\mu) = const$, $l = 1$ corresponds to the hard-sphere interaction, while $l = 0$ corresponds to the leading order scalar $\phi^4$ theory.
+We will see that this separable form of the cross section\textemdash depending on the Mandelstam variable $s$ and the scattering angle independently\textemdash plays a crucial role in analyzing the scaling behavior of the Boltzmann equation.
+In fact, our consideration extends beyond this specific form: any cross section that respects a scale transformation of the form $\sigma \rightarrow \lambda^w \sigma$ [in the case of Eq.\eqref{25}, $w = 2 \left( l - 1 \right)$] under momentum rescaling $p^\mu \rightarrow \lambda p^\mu$ falls within the scope of our interest.
+A more comprehensive discussion of such scale-covariant cross sections will be provided in the following sections.
+While this unified mathematical form explicitly separates the angular dependence from the energy dependence, it physically encompasses standard collision models extensively discussed in classic kinetic theory texts (see, e.g., \cite{DeGroot:1980dk, Denicol:2021icf}).
+Specifically, it is rather straightforward to see that this parametrization includes two widely encountered scattering interactions as special cases: when $g_l \left( \kappa \right) = {\rm const}$, $l = 1$ corresponds to the hard-sphere interaction, while $l = 0$ corresponds to the leading order scalar $\phi^4$ theory.